Sign up to receive updates about events and research from DEPC.

 When: Monday, November 16, 2020 | 1–2:15 p.m.
 EST

 The 2020 election will have a monumental impact on how the United States addresses a broad range of policy issues, and drug enforcement and policy is no exception.
-Numerous states will vote on medical or full marijuana legalization.
-In other states, voters will decide on drug-related criminal justice ballot initiatives.
-At the federal level, marijuana reform has been gaining momentum and the composition of the U.S. Congress, as well as the occupant of the Oval Office, will undoubtedly determine the pace of reform on an array of drug enforcement and policy issues.
+Numerous states approved medical or full marijuana legalization via ballot initiative, and voters in other states weighted in on drug-related criminal justice ballot initiatives.
+At the federal level, marijuana reform has been gaining momentum and federal officials will undoubtedly take cues from the nationwide election results to determine the pace of reform on an array of drug enforcement and policy issues.

 Join our panel of experts for a post-election discussion of the 2020 election results and what they are likely to mean for drug enforcement and policy at both the state and federal level.